A review on deep reinforcement learning for fluid mechanics: an update: Transversal remarks

 \subsection{Taking on the challenges}

 Based on this review, we deem there is a good understanding of the key issues relevant to fluid flow problems.
 Many of the compiled references are primarily aimed at proving either feasibility in such or such sub-domain, or beyond state-of-the-art performance of such or such algorithm, but several milestone contributions assess the ability of novel developments to increase the complexity of the problems presented to the DRL agent.
 Among the challenges listed in section~\ref{section:challenges}, computational efficiency \cite{rabaultkuhnle2019}, stochasticity \cite{ghraieb2020,beintema2020,ren2021} and partial observability \cite{paris2020} have received the most attention, but robustness and delays remain largely ignored (save for the unique combination of stochasticity and post-action time delays examined in \cite{beintema2020}), even though real-world environments likely feature all mechanisms in strong interaction one with another.
+In particular, \cite{mao2022} demonstrates the necessity of including both a physics-informed delay and regressive models in the Markov decision process (not just one or the other) to achieve a robust and temporal-coherent control under weak turbulent conditions.